 Hold The Phone: Our Review on ‘Hold the Dark’October 1, 2018

 We have been holding our breath for “Hold the Dark” for a few weeks now, and it’s finally out on Netflix.
-No time was wasted to check out Alexander Skarsgård’s latest flick.
+No time was wasted to check out the Alexander Skarsgård’s flick.

 The movie is beautifully shot.
 The use of music and sound with the cinematography is poignant.
 A cinephile could spend hours picking apart the metaphors and themes: the relationship between father and son; man and animal; mortality vs. morality.

 The director, Jeremy Saulnier, creates a slow, deliberate, quiet and intense world set in Alaska – which actually could serve as its own supporting cast member.
 Overall, the movie was interesting; it piqued our curiosity and had our eyes glued to the screen for two hours.

 But three days later, we’re still scratching our head.

 Over the weekend, we saw the Rotten Tomatoes and IMDB rating fall from decent to just OK.
 David Sims of The Atlantic sums up our thoughts perfectly: “Still, the film never coheres outside of those flashes, ultimately delivering a disappointing, confusing, but undeniably fascinating experience.”
 Read the full review on The Atlantic, or in the New York Times or on Rolling Stone.